 After several years of small, consistent, culture changes, the entire organization begins to look and feel like a place where people want to work and be healthy.
 The Checklist to Change is delivered through the wellness portal and it helps organizations create a culture of health.

-7. Incentivising the Wrong Things
+7. Incentivizing the Wrong Things

 Your incentives should be used as rewards for healthy behaviors.
-Many times and employer want to offer an incentive just for completing a health risk appraisal.
+But, many times and employer want to offer an incentive just for completing a health risk appraisal.
 Health risk appraisals are important to track the progress of your program but they have very little impact on health behavior.
 It would be better to give your incentive to employees who exercise regularly, have healthy diets, and don’t smoke.

 These behaviors have a direct impact on chronic disease prevention and the amount of money you spend on healthcare costs.
 If you are not sure what types of things to reward just ask yourself this question: “What is the most important thing I want my employees to do for wellness?”
 That is the thing you should reward.

-There are a lot of extremely good wellness programs that use incentives.
+In any case, there are a lot of extremely good wellness programs that use incentives.
 Here is a list of the incentives used by the nation’s best wellness programs.

 8. Expect a Static Wellness Portal to Be a Wellness Program